czerwonamaupa/Simulacra-and-Simulation/chapters/14-the-animals-territory-and-metamorphoses.md

 ritual defiance rather than of liberty, of the territorial cycle rather than of … But the animals do not ask questions.
 They are silent.

+[^3]: That animals wander is a myth, and the current
+    representation of the unconscious and of desire as erratic and nomadic belongs to the same "order.
+Animals have never wandered, were never deterritorialized.
+A whole liberatory phantasmagoria is drawn in opposition to the constraints of modern society, a representation of nature and of beasts as savagery, as the freedom to "fulfill all needs," today "of realizing all his desires" because modern Rousseauism has taken the form of the indeterminacy of drive, of the wandering of desire and of the nomadism of infinitude—but it is the same mystique of unleashed, noncoded forces with no finality other than their own eruption.

+    Now, free, virgin nature, without limits or territories, where each wanders at will, never existed, except in the imaginary of the dominant order, of which this nature is the equivalent mirror.
+We project (nature, desire, animality, rhizome … ) the very schema of deterritorialization that is that of the economic system and of capital as ideal savagery.
+Liberty is nowhere but in capital, it is what produced it, it is what deepens it.
+There is thus an exact correlation between the social legislation of value (urban, industrial, repressive, etc.) and the imaginary savagery one places in opposition to it: they are both "deterritorialized" and in each other's image.
+Moreover, the radicality of "desire," one sees this in current theories, increases at the same rate as civilized abstraction, not at all antagonistically, but absolutely according to the same movement, that of the same form always more decoded, more decentered, "freer," which simultaneously envelops our real and our imaginary.
+Nature, liberty, desire, etc., do not even express a dream the opposite of capital, they directly translate the progress or the ravages of this culture, they even anticipate it, because they dream of total deterritorialization where the system never imposes anything but what is relative: the demand of "liberty" is never anything but going further than the system, but in the same direction.

+    Neither the beasts nor the savages know "nature" in our way: they only know *territories*, limited, marked, which are spaces of insurmountable reciprocity.